maxheitzman/maxheitzman/README.md

 ### About Me

-I'm a Computer Science student with a Math minor, currently building projects in Python and C.
+I'm a Computer Science student at Texas Tech with a Math minor, actively building software in C, Python, and Java.

-I focus on how low-level logic powers high-level systems — from custom language compilers to cellular automaton simulators.
+My focus is on how low-level logic and algorithm design power higher-level intelligent systems — from lexical analyzers and syntax parsers to parallel cellular simulations and dynamic programming problems.

+Currently preparing for graduate studies in Artificial Intelligence, I'm exploring how compilers, algorithm efficiency, and symbolic reasoning tie into real-world AI foundations.

 ---